amitpande39/koofr-test-automation/README.md

 * Perform `mvn test` to execute tests

 # Improvements/Limitation
-* At the moment, default native window dialog does open with the document upload however the test does upload multiple documents and all the required assertions before log out.
+* At the moment, default native window dialog does not close however it does not interfere with the page actions and test execute successfully.

 # Troubleshooting
-* if you are using MAC and get chromedriver related error then you need to give permission to access `ChromeDriver` from `System Preference` >> `Security & Privacy`  >> `Allow apps to download` and select "App store and identified developers"
+* if you are using MAC and get chromedriver related error then you need to give permission to access `ChromeDriver` from `System Preference` >> `Security & Privacy`  >> `Allow apps to download` and select `App store and identified developers`